 4AT The 4AT is a screening instrument designed for rapid initial assessment of delirium and cognitive impairment.
 A score of 4 or more suggests delirium and prompts escalation for a detailed assessment of mental status.
 A score of 1-3 suggests cognitive impairment and more detailed cognitive testing and informant history-taking are required.
 A score of 0 does not definitively exclude delirium or cognitive impairment: more detailed testing may be required depending on the clinical context.
 Items 1-3 are rated solely on observation of the patient at the time of assessment.
 Item 4 requires information from one or more source(s), e.g. your own knowledge of the patient, other staff who know the patient (e.g. ward nurses), GP letter, case notes, carers.
 The tester should take account of communication difficulties (hearing impairment, dysphasia, lack of common language) when carrying out the test and interpreting the score.
-Abbreviated Mental Test Score (AMTS) The AMTS is a validated 10 point quick cognition tool for rapidly assessing older patients for cognitive impairment.
-Completion of the AMTS is required prior to completing the CAM.
-Confusion Assessment Method (CAM) The CAM is an assessment tool based on four cardinal features of delirium: 1) Acute onset and fluctuating course, 2) Inattention, 3) Disorganized thinking 4) Altered level of consciousness.
+Abbreviated Mental Test Score (AMTS) The AMTS is a validated 10-point quick cognition tool for rapidly assessing older patients for cognitive impairment.
+Completion of the AMTS is required prior to completing the Confusion Assessment method (CAM).
+Confusion Assessment Method The CAM is an assessment tool based on four cardinal features of delirium: (CAM) 1) Acute onset and fluctuating course, 2) Inattention, 3) Disorganized thinking 4) Altered level of consciousness.
 Delirium is likely present is there is the presence of features 1, 2, and either 3 or 4.
-Completion of the AMTS is required prior to completing the CAM.
+Note, the CAM ICU is available on the electronic medical record platform along with the Intensive Care Delirium screening checklist (ICDSC).

-A positive 4AT or CAM identifies that delirium is likely present and should prompt action to:
+A positive CAM or a 4AT score of 4 and above identifies that delirium is likely present and should prompt action to: